Alberto Ibargüen: A Vision to Reinvent Local News

-This month, we’re exploring the impact of the 2022 Free Expression Award honorees, including Alberto Ibargüen, president and CEO of the John S. and James L. Knight Foundation, who will receive the Al Neuharth Award for Excellence in the Media.
-These are the stories of how the First Amendment advocates we’re honoring have used their voices to uplift others.
-Watch the Free Expression Awards live at 8 p.m.
-EDT on Thursday, April 28.
+We explore the impact of the 2022 Free Expression Award honorees, including Alberto Ibargüen, president and CEO of the John S. and James L. Knight Foundation, who received the Al Neuharth Award for Excellence in the Media.
+These are the stories of how the First Amendment advocates we honor have used their voices to uplift others.

 One afternoon in May 2009, a handful of leaders in the media sat before a congressional committee discussing how to save journalism.